Buzz-Lightyear/wordle_solver/README.md

 - When hitting backspace, jump between text areas.
 - Wordle Solver always picks the most popular word for each guess
 - Host Wordle as a game server wherein Bots can compete against each other over 50 games and the bot with the lowest average step count wins.
+- Make UI responsive
+- Remove the need for gray boxes